Nursing

 A registered nurse places an IV drip on a patient

-Whether you’re about to start your education and looking for guidance or changing career paths, the road to becoming a registered nurse can sometimes feel overwhelming.
-No matter where you find yourself, AdventHealth University can help you start your journey.
+Whether you’re starting your education and looking for guidance or changing career paths, learning how to become a registered nurse can feel overwhelming.
+No matter where you are on your journey, AdventHealth University can help.

-Becoming a registered nurse or RN is an excellent place to enter the medical field, with plenty of exposure to a variety of situations that help build you up as a medical professional.
-Many who start as registered nurses will advance their careers and education to higher positions such as nurse practitioner.
+Becoming a registered nurse is an excellent place to enter the health care field, with plenty of exposure to a variety of situations that help build your professional skills.
+Many who start as registered nurses will advance their careers and education to higher positions, such as nurse practitioner.

 Registered Nurse Salary

-As of 2021, the median salary for a registered nurse in the United States is $77,600 per year or $37.31 per hour.
-Though, pay will vary based on experience and the candidate's location.
+As of 2026, the median salary for a registered nurse in the United States is $93,600 a year (roughly $45 per hour), according to the Bureau of Labor Statistics (BLS).
+While pay will vary based on your experience and location, keep in mind that the growing nursing shortage continues to drive competitive wages and sign-on bonuses nationwide.

 Where do Registered Nurses Work?